Manojkumargmpa/Communi-Connect-Web-app-2/README.md

 13. **Logout:**
     - To log out, click on the "Logout" option in the navigation menu.

+14. **Polls**
+    - Admin can submit a created form link and users belonging to the pincode area will see the form and can submit their responses.

 #### ChatBot
    - through the chatbot,you can get to know about the website.